dafny-lang/dafny/docs/DafnyRef/Specifications.md

 has given one.

-- For every non-static non-ghost method that is not a "simple query method",
+- For every non-static non-ghost method that is not a "simple query method", inserts
-adds:
 ```
    requires Valid()
    modifies Repr
    ensures Valid() && fresh(Repr - old(Repr))
 ```
-- At the end of the body of the method, adds
+- At the end of the body of the method, inserts
 ```
    if (A != null && !(A in Repr)) { Repr := Repr + {A}; }
    if (F != null && !(F in Repr && F.Repr SUBSET Repr)) { Repr := Repr + {F} + F.Repr; }